Rainbow tracing is a simple technique for helping children work on their fine motor skills, eye-hand coordination, and beginning writing skills.

 To make these types of letters and numbers, I use a font titled: “ABC Print Dotted” by Fonts4Teachers.
 To make shapes, I just use my drawing tools in Microsoft Word and choose a dotted line.

-I am linking this post to Writers World by Giggles and Crayons!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I am linking this post to Writers World by Giggles and Crayons!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!